PeterM45/SysInput/README.md

 # SysInput

-SysInput is a Windows utility written in Zig that provides system-wide autocomplete and spell checking across all applications.
-It runs in the background, captures keystrokes via Windows hooks, detects text fields, and shows intelligent suggestions near the text cursor.
+**SysInput** is a lightweight Windows utility written in [Zig](https://ziglang.org/download/).
+It provides system-wide autocomplete and spell checking across all applications by capturing keystrokes and displaying suggestions near your cursor.

 ## Demo